falconry/falcon/docs/user/faq.rst

 .. note::
    Falcon is not endorsing any particular cloud service provider, and AWS S3 and ``boto3`` are referenced here just as a popular example.
-The same principles hopefully apply to other cloud storage APIs implementing upload of arbitrary file-like objects.
+The same pattern can be applied to any storage API that supports streaming directly from a file-like object.

 How do I consume a query string that has a JSON value?
 ------------------------------------------------------